natia-miscere/natia-miscere.github.io/feats/index.md

 [See the Trooper page](/feats/first-layer/trooper) for more details about [Task Force Omega](/classes/first-layer/trooper) related feats.

+You may also want to check out the [Battlefield Doctrine feats page](/feats/first-layer/trooper/doctrines) as well, particularly if your character is in a squad.

 [See the Moonspawn Feats page](/feats/first-layer/moonspawn) for more details about [Moonspawn](/classes/first-layer/moonspawn) related feats and progression.

 [See the Black Blood Evolutions page](/feats/first-layer/symbiotes) for more details about Symbiote Evolutions.